tsslab/foxd3/WGCNA_data/README.md

-This folder contains an excel file with annotated genes belonging to each WGCNA cluster (one cluster per excel spreadsheet), as well as PDF images of the corresponding clusters.
+This folder contains the excel file with annotated genes belonging to each WGCNA cluster (one cluster per excel spreadsheet), as well as PDF images of the corresponding clusters.